sepandhaghighi/pyClipboard/README.md

 # pyClipboard
 Small APP for Saving Clipboard in File
+(Practice In tkinter)